antran28/House-Price-Prediction/README.md

 - First part of this report will focus on Descriptive and Exploratory Analysis
 - Second part of this report include Predictive Analysis using Linear Regression Model

+### 🌻 P/s: Hope this repository will help you to assess my coding skills or will be just fun for you to play with 😊